-If work commitments are stated as supporting evidence towards an exceptional reason for requesting leave, parents will be asked to provide employer details and any additional evidence which shows why leave cannot be taken during the school holidays absence.
-Parents are asked to provide any relevant information regarding this request on the form if they believe the circumstances are exceptional.
-Information provided after a decision has been made may not be considered.
-The head teacher will consider the request and advise in writing within 5 days whether the absence will be authorised or not.
+If work commitments are stated as supporting evidence towards an exceptional reason for requesting leave, parents will asked to provide employer details and any additional evidence which shows why leave cannot be taken during the school holidays decision has been made may not be considered.
+The head teacher will consider the request and advise within 5 days whether the absence will be authorised or not.
 The head teacher may request a meeting with parents before any period of leave is authorised.

-Parents/Carers who need to request leave during term time should complete an application form, available from the school office as soon as possible prior to the first proposed date of
+Parents/Carers who need to request leave during term time should complete an application form, available from the school office as soon as possible prior to the first proposed date of absence.
+Parents are asked to provide any relevant information regarding this request on the form if they believe the circumstances are exceptional.
+Information provided after a